Wednesday, June 15, 2022

 The grass is so high.
 The pipes are still broken.
 The canoe is still leaning against the fence.
 I don't know how to change out the under-sink water filter.

-And it feels a little ghostly to me, even if it also bring happy memories.
+And it feels a little ghostly to me.
 I feel like I am very very slowly coming to terms with what I will need to decide for its future.
 It breaks my heart a little to think of someone else building their little country home up here.
-Just wrecks me.

 I decided I would come up here a minimum of once a month.
 If even for an hour or so.
-Just walk around, take note of things, just like he and I used to do.
-Month by month I hope to figure it out.
-But I can't avoid coming here just because it makes me cry every time.
+Just walk around, take note of things, month by month.
+I hope to figure it alol out, and I can't avoid coming here just because it makes me cry.

 Gina